pyg-team/pytorch_geometric/docs/source/advanced/cpu_affinity.rst

 Following general performance tuning principles, it is advisable to use only physical cores for deep learning workloads.
 For example, while two logical threads run :obj:`GEMM` at the same time, they will be sharing the same core resources causing front end bound, such that the overhead from this front end bound is greater than the gain from running both logical threads at the same time.
-This is because OpenMP threads will contend for the same :obj:`GEMM` execution units [1]_.
+This is because OpenMP threads will contend for the same :obj:`GEMM` execution units, see `here <https://pytorch.org/tutorials/intermediate/torchserve_with_ipex.html>`__.

 The binding can be done in many ways, however the most common tools are: